NaimaEG1983/holbertonschool-shell/permissions/README.md

 Task8 - Set all permissions to users
 Task9 - Set a mode
 Task10 - Set the same mode
-Task11 - Set permissions recursively
-Task12 - Create directory with permissions
+Task11 - Set permissions to the current directory and subdirectories Task12 - Create directory with permissions
 Task13 - Change groug
 Task14 - Change owner and group recursively for all files and directories